 I have tried several caching plugins on my WordPress websites and the one that out performs the others for me is W3 Total Cache, but it requires the right configuration.

 For your understanding, a cache plugin takes the result of a post request and stores it on a disc as static HTML.
 If the next visitor to your website requests the same page this cached version is shown.
-W3 Total Cache uses a mechanism for the temporary storage of your web document to increase performance.
+W3 Total Cache uses a mechanism for the temporary storage of your web documents to increase performance and ultimately speed up WordPress.
 The cache itself is cleared after some time (you can set that time in the configuration).

 Installing W3 Cache is easy.
-Just install it like any other plugin by searching a plugin from the back end.
+Just install it like any other plugin by searching for the W3 Cache plugin from the back end.